Last Chance for Animals

 Rabbits In Restrainers

-RABBIT PYROGEN TESTING IS WASTEFUL
+RABBIT PYROGEN TESTING IS UNNECESSARY

 Inotiv rabbits New Zealand Whites

-EUROPEAN PHARMACOPOEIA STOPS RABBIT PYROGEN TESTING IN ITS MONOGRAPHS
+EUROPEAN PHARMACOPOEIA STOPS RABBIT PYROGEN TESTING

 In June 2024, the European Pharmacopoeia, which is responsible for the quality control of medications in Europe, announced it would stop rabbit pyrogen testing by July 1, 2025.
 Medicine manufacturers would be responsible for selecting non-animal-based methods for pyrogen testing that would traditionally be done on rabbits (like the MAT).
 A press release issued by the European Pharmacopoeia in July 2024 states in part, "...the EPC is committed to the reduction of animal usage wherever possible in its pharmacopeial testing.
 This historic step is an illustration of this commitment and will have a significant impact on the replacement, reduction and refinement of animal tests..."